upnplib/inspect_cmake_multiplatform/README.md

     PS ms-windows> cmake -S . -B .\build\
     PS ms-windows> cmake --build .\build\ --config Release

 I find the shared main program at `.\build\Release\` and need to copy the .dll to the main program, otherwise the main program will not find its library.
 In this case the main program will terminate silently.
-If you do net get the greeting then look for the .dll:
+If you do not get the greeting then look for the .dll:

     PS ms-windows> copy .\external_lib\build\Release\hello.dll .\build\Release\
     PS ms-windows> .\build\Release\main.exe